 The problem is finding a track close to you.
 Here are a few tips for trying to locate a good place to practice your interval runs or your 400 meter sprints:

 - The first place to start would be to check out the facilities at local schools and colleges.
 It is worth investing time to have a look at the facilities as it might be that the running tracks are not accessible outside of school and college hours.
 It would be polite and reasonable to ask permission from the school or college to use the facilities just in case a zealous caretaker interrupts your exercise regime.
 Anywhere you see a football field, look for a track running along the outside of it – it is a common design.
 Note that you will want to use these tracks during off-hours, not during the sports teams’ practices or games.
+If you see people practicing nearby, turn around.
+There are plenty of times when the fields and tracks are not being used.

 - A local fitness club such as a running club, rowing club, boxing club may have a track that can be used.
 Again, it would be right and proper to ask for permission, and if need be make a small contribution for access to their facilities.
+Some of these tracks will be indoors, but on occasion you will get lucky and find a nice outdoor track.

 Most athletes have break times in their training regimes i.e. not exercising every day.
 Set a steady pace for yourself so that you constantly improve your performance and stay motivated about running.
 Good luck.